hackerb9/vv/README.md

 * If renaming or moving would overwrite an image with a different one, both images are shown side-by-side.
 * Images with transparency use the terminal's background color.
+* Thumbnails may be clicked on to open in your default viewer (requires a terminal that understands the OSC 8 escape sequence).

 ## NOTES